Frequently Asked Questions and Answers

 How will I know when I can get the vaccine?

-As of March 30, all Minnesotans age 16 and older became eligible for a COVID-19 vaccine.
+All Minnesotans age 12 and older are now eligible for a COVID-19 vaccine.
 Minnesotans who have not been vaccinated are encouraged to sign up for the Vaccine Connector, which sends updates on vaccine opportunities and now allows users to directly schedule COVID-19 vaccine appointments at the state’s COVID-19 Community Vaccination Program locations.
 These sites are strategically located around the state to give Minnesotans another option to get their COVID-19 vaccine.
 Learn more at Minnesota’s Vaccine Connector webpage.

 Minnesotans can also contact their healthcare provider, local pharmacy or use the Vaccine Locator Map to search for vaccine providers in their area.

 None of the COVID-19 vaccines currently in development in the United States uses the live virus that causes COVID-19.
 You may have symptoms like a fever after you get a vaccine.
 This is normal and a sign that your immune system is learning how to recognize and fight the virus that causes COVID-19.
 Learn more about the facts behind COVID-19 vaccines by visiting the CDC website.

 The U.S. Food and Drug Administration (FDA) has approved the Pfizer-BioNTech COVID-19 Vaccine for individuals age 16 and older.
 The FDA has also granted Emergency Use Authorizations (EUA) for the Moderna and Johnson & Johnson COVID-19 vaccines, which have been shown to be safe and effective as determined by data from the manufacturers and findings from large clinical trials.
 These data demonstrate that the known and potential benefits of this vaccine outweigh the known and potential harms of becoming infected with the coronavirus disease 2019 (COVID-19).